fnote/bootcamp-project/README.md

 # Bootcamp-project

+**integration of frontend and backend and the login is yet to be done

 This project contains a basic setup to develop a POS system

 All client side code is inside the client directory .frontend is developed with react and reactstrap (reactstrap is used for components)